 - Check your home insurance is up to date and that it also includes your oil tank.
 Many insurance companies don’t cover this as standard so it’s important to make sure you are fully covered for things such as the environmental clean up in the event of a leak, and also the loss of fuel through theft or spills.

 - Make sure your tank is fully secure.
-It’s never a good situation to lose heating oil through theft, but having to replace this during the winter months could result in some chilly nights waiting to have your oil replaced, or costly emergency deliveries.
-It’s worth taking the time to regularly check the security of your tank and make any necessary repairs or improvements now, such as installing improved locks, alarms, security lights or CCTV.
+It’s never a good situation to lose heating oil through theft.
+Having to replace this during the winter months could result in some chilly nights waiting for oil to be delivered.
+Emergency deliveries can also be costly and not always available.
+It’s worth taking the time to regularly check the security of your tank.
+Make any necessary repairs or improvements to your home now, such as installing improved locks, alarms, security lights or CCTV.
 More information on heating oil security can be found here.